smcclab/smc-course/_workshops/08-synthesis-2.md

 {:.diary-provocation-box}

-**Group AVD**: start big, then "remove" things with filters & algorithms
+**Group AVD**: start big, then "remove" things with filters & algorithms (3min AVD this week, because group)

 ## Goals for this week